 Mastering Marathon Training: Proven Workouts, Recovery Strategies, and Personalized Coaching Tips

-1. Define Your Zones – Use a recent race (5 km, 10 km, half‑marathon) or a field test to calculate average heart‑rate and speed.
-Many runners now log these data points in a simple spreadsheet or a free running app that lets you set custom zones.
+1. Define Your Zones, Pull data from a recent race effort (5 km, 10 km, half-marathon) or conduct a short field test to pinpoint your average heart-rate and running speed.
+Track these in a spreadsheet or one of the free apps that let you create custom zones instead of using preset ranges.

 SegmentDistanceTarget PaceFocus